More Than a Mom: Navigating Your Career and Ambition During Matrescence

 Preparing for a Smoother Return

-The transition back to work is a major event.
+The is a major event.
 Prepare for it logistically (childcare, pumping schedules) and emotionally.
 Acknowledge that it will be hard.
 Give yourself grace.

 Advocating for Your Needs in the Workplace